ton-blockchain/ton-connect/requests-responses.md

 #### Disconnect operation
 When user disconnects the wallet in the dApp, dApp should inform the wallet to help the wallet save resources and delete unnecessary session.
+Allows the wallet to update its interface to the disconnected state.

 ```tsx
 interface DisconnectRequest {